Find Product

 Motor Insurance and MID

-• [2]Every vehicle registered on the Motor Insurance Database (MID) within 7 days of cover commencing
+• [2]Every vehicle on the Motor Insurance Database (MID) within 7 days of cover commencing.

-• [3]Use class matches actual vehicle use – own goods vs hire and reward declared correctly
+• [3]Use class matches actual use, own goods vs hire and reward declared correctly.

-• [4]ADR extension in place if carrying any regulated dangerous goods – standard policy excludes ADR loads
+• [4]ADR extension in place if you carry any regulated dangerous goods.
+Standard policy excludes them.

-• [5]Trailer covered under policy or separate trailer insurance – check your schedule explicitly
+• [5]Trailer covered under the policy or under a separate trailer policy.
+Check your schedule explicitly.

 Operator Licence

-• [6]Valid O licence in place for every vehicle over 3.5 tonnes GVW used commercially – correct type (Restricted, Standard National, or Standard International)
+• [6]Valid O licence in place for every vehicle over 3.5 tonnes used commercially, the right type (Restricted, Standard National or Standard International).

-• [7]Qualified Transport Manager (CPC holder) in post and genuinely managing transport operations (Standard licences)
+• [7]Qualified Transport Manager (CPC holder) in post and genuinely managing transport (Standard licences).

-• [8]Operating centre declared and vehicles routinely kept there
+• [8]Operating centre declared, vehicles routinely kept there.

-• [9]Financial standing evidence maintained and up to date
+• [9]Financial standing evidence kept up to date.

-• [10]Any changes to fleet size, operating centre, or TM notified to Traffic Commissioner promptly
+• [10]Any changes to fleet size, operating centre or Transport Manager notified to the Traffic Commissioner promptly.

 Drivers

-• [11]Every driver holds the correct licence category (Cat C for rigid, Cat C+E for articulated) and it is valid and not expired
+• [11]Every driver holds the right licence category (Cat C for rigid, Cat C+E for articulated), valid and unexpired.

-• [12]Every professional driver holds a valid Driver CPC with a current Driver Qualification Card (DQC) – checked before first drive and at each DQC renewal
+• [12]Every professional driver holds a valid Driver CPC with a current DQC, checked before first drive and at each DQC renewal.

-• [13]ADR-carrying drivers hold the correct ADR certificate for the class of goods being transported
+• [13]ADR-carrying drivers hold the correct ADR certificate for the class of goods.

-• [14]DVLA licence checks completed before first drive and at 6-month intervals (3 months for drivers with existing points)
+• [14]DVLA licence checks done before first drive, then every 6 months (3 months for drivers with existing points).

 • [15]D4 medical renewal dates tracked for every driver.
-Under-45s: initial only.
-Ages 45 to 65: every 5 years.
+Under 45: initial only.
+45 to 65: every 5 years.
 Over 65: annually.
-No driver operates past their D4 expiry date.
+No driver works past their D4 expiry.

-• [16]Any driver diagnosed with a DVLA-notifiable condition has self-reported to DVLA and is not driving pending licence confirmation
+• [16]Any driver diagnosed with a DVLA-notifiable condition has self-reported and isn’t driving until the licence is confirmed.

 Tachograph and Vehicles

 • [17]Digital tachographs fitted and calibrated.
-Data downloaded from driver cards (every 28 days minimum) and vehicle unit (every 90 days minimum).
-Records retained 12 and 24 months respectively.
+Driver card data downloaded every 28 days minimum, vehicle unit every 90 days minimum.
+Records kept 12 and 24 months respectively.

-• [18]Tachograph infringements analysed, addressed, and documented.
-Patterns of infringement not left unactioned.
+• [18]Tachograph infringements analysed, addressed and documented.
+Patterns of infringement aren’t left sitting.

-• [19]Daily driver walkaround checks completed and documented before every journey – defect reports raised and actioned before vehicle moves
+• [19]Daily walkaround checks done and documented before every journey.
+Defect reports raised and actioned before the vehicle moves.

-• [20]Periodic safety inspections completed at the declared interval (6 to 13 weeks).
-Records retained for 15 months.
+• [20]Periodic safety inspections done at the declared interval (6 to 13 weeks).
+Records kept for 15 months.

-• [21]Annual HGV test (MOT equivalent) completed on time.
-No vehicle operated with an overdue test.
+• [21]Annual HGV test done on time.
+No vehicle running on an overdue test.

-• [22]AI dashcam or telematics system operational and data being reviewed – ask broker at renewal whether this evidences a premium reduction under current market conditions
+• [22]AI dashcam or telematics system running and data being reviewed.
+Ask your broker at renewal whether it evidences a premium reduction in the current market.

-• [23]Employers’ Liability Insurance in place (minimum £5m) – separate from HGV motor policy
+• [23]Employers’ Liability Insurance in place (minimum £5m), separate from the HGV motor policy.

-• [24]Public Liability Insurance in place for non-road incidents (delivery, loading, unloading, depot access)
+• [24]Public Liability Insurance in place for non-road incidents (deliveries, loading, unloading, depot access).

-• [25]Goods in Transit cover arranged and limit adequate for highest-value loads carried
+• [25]Goods in Transit cover arranged with a limit that matches your highest-value loads.

 Frequently Asked Questions